munnerz/k8s-api-pager-demo/docs/index.md

 ### Kind: TestRun

-A creating a `TestRun` will instantiate all `Tests` that matched by its optional `selector`.
-If omitted, all tests in the namespace will be run.
+Creating a `TestRun` will instantiate all `Tests` that are matched by its optional `selector`.
+If the selector is omitted, all tests in the namespace will be run.

 ```yaml
 # File: test-run.yaml